As an advertiser, you might want to learn more about growing online purchasing behaviors -- and how you can leverage it in 2020.

 "Non-social media sites" were also a fairly successful place for promotion, with 38% of people saying they clicked on ads in these locations.
 These sites could include websites owned by other brands where a native ad is located, search engine platforms, or other areas of the web that aren't considered social media.

-Although only 32% of people said they clicked on ads shown in marketing emails, recent research still shows that this tactic is still a vital part of digital marketing.
-In fact, CampaignMonitor recently published research showing that email marketing was responsible for 20% of holiday-related traffic.
+Although only 32% of people clicked on ads shown in marketing emails, research from CampaignMonitor showed that email marketing was responsible for 20% of holiday-related traffic.

 Aside from the ad's location, the product or service advertised could have played a role in an audience's level of engagement.
 To get an idea of which products were most popular, I asked survey participants, "Which best describes the products or services that were featured in the Black Friday ads you clicked on."

 Of those who said they clicked on or purchased something from an ad in the first question of the survey, roughly 36% said the ads they engaged with featured products in the "Gadgets and Technology" category.
 Meanwhile, two other popular categories were "Fashion and Beauty" and "Home Goods, Furniture, and Decor" which both received votes from more than 18% of participants.

 Black Friday Ads Actually Lead to Foot Traffic